Dynamic Static Typing In TypeScript

 - The first error is nuanced.
 While we tell our app that we want to listen to GET requests (hence

-can’t be POST.
+app.get), we only do something if the request method is POST.
+At this particular point in our application,req.methodcan’t be POST.
 So we would never send any response, which might lead to unexpected timeouts. - Great that we explicitly send a status code!

-isn’t a valid status code, though.
+20isn’t a valid status code, though.
 Clients might not understand what’s happening here. - This is the response we want to send back.
 We access the parsed arguments but have a mean typo.
 It’s

-.
+userIDnotuserId.
 All our users would be greeted with “Welcome, user undefined!”.
 Something you definitely have seen in the wild!

 And things like that happen!
 Especially in JavaScript.
 We gain expressiveness – not once did we have to bother about types – but have to pay close attention to what we’re doing.